 Every time I think of what happened, I crack up laughing.
-We we to the doctor’s office, so my mother could complete her check up.
-And the psychiatrist (Husband and Wife team) was there too seeing patients as well.
+We went to the doctor’s office so my mother could complete her checkup.
+The psychiatrist, wife and medical doctor, husband (Husband and Wife team), were both there seeing patients as well.
 I figured on a long wait because several patients were ahead of us.
 But before I could relax with my iPod, a hot flash came on and all of a sudden, sweat just started pouring off me.
 So I asked the receptionist if the heat was on because it was so hot.
 She said, “No, the heats not on, but if you’re hot, you can turn the fan on.
-I turn around and look at the fan and its a stand up fan standing on a pedestal.
+I turn around and look at the fan and its a stand-up fan standing on a pedestal.
 A patient waiting on a seat, near the fan, attempted to turn the fan on.
 But the fan would not power on.
 She looked at my mother, seated beside her and my mother said, in a calm voice, “It might work better if it was plugged in.”
-I looked down at the floor, near the outlet and the power end on the cord, was laying near the wall.
+I looked down at the floor, near the outlet and the plug end of the cord was laying near the wall.
 She plugged it in and the fan came on, giving me relief.

 by Joan Farley Nyobe